pripakhotness81/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and performance measurements.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and techniques such as version control, task management, continuous integration, testing, debugging, documentation, etc. to stay organised and make your code maintainable and reliable.
+Remember that continuous learning and improvement are essential for success in the world of programming.